(Updated on July 28, 2022)

-To start a diesel engine successfully, it will need a special heating component called a diesel glow plug.
-A diesel engine cannot start and operate properly without the heat generated from this plug.
+A diesel engine cannot start and operate properly without the heat generated from this plug, especially when the outside temperatures start to dip.

 How a Glow Plug Works

-Diesel glow plugs basically warm up the engine’s cylinder before the fuel is ignited.
+Simply put, diesel glow plugs warm up the engine’s combustion chamber before the fuel is ignited.
 This will make it easier for the fuel to be ignited in the cylinder.

 Here’s a good simple demonstration of how a diesel glow plug works: